aspose-words/Aspose.Words-Documentation/java/getting-started/why-aspose-words/aspose-words-or-docx4j/code-comparison-aspose-words-and-docx4j/delete-bookmarks/_index.md

 ﻿---
-title: Delete Bookmarks – Aspose.Words for Java
+title: Delete Bookmarks
+second_title: Aspose.Words for Java
 articleTitle: Delete Bookmarks
 linktitle: Delete Bookmarks
 description: "Delete bookmarks from a document easily and fast instead of using docx4j."